 Horizontal timeline illustrating various project phases and events from 1940 to 2060.
 It includes milestones, captions, and periods like COVID-19 and future projections.
 Highlights specific project developments and key dates.

-Presented at the International Architecture Biennale Rotterdam 2022, Capping the Antwerp Ring showcased a groundbreaking urban transformation that redefines Antwerp’s infrastructure.
+Presented at the International Architecture Biennale Rotterdam, the Capping of the Antwerp Ring is a groundbreaking urban transformation project that redefines Antwerp’s infrastructure.
 As a city-wide initiative, the project envisions the capping of an existing highway to reclaim public space, improve air quality and establish multimodal transport networks.
 Through extensive co-creation, the design reconciles competing urban demands, integrating mobility, ecology and neighborhood development.

 Within the "It’s About Time" biennale theme, the project underscores the urgency of long-term spatial transition.
 It challenges conventional infrastructure-led urbanism, shifting focus toward sustainable, future-proof city-making.
 Rather than envisioning an abstract future, the Capping of the Ring is a radical yet realizable project that exemplifies how cities can act as responsible ancestors for generations to come.